dwavesystems/dwave-ocean-sdk/docs/examples/multi_gate.rst

 9

 This circuit is small enough to solve with a brute-force algorithm such as that used by the :class:`~dimod.reference.samplers.ExactSolver` class.
-The following code prints solutions in which the circuit's output, :math:`z`, is 1 (True).
+Solve and print solutions in which the circuit's output, :math:`z`, is 1 (True).

 >>> from dimod import ExactSolver
 ...